marissap/notesbymaris/content/l-t-s-python/index.md

 ---
 title: "Notes on Python: Enumerate"
-description: This post is related to python
 date: '2019-06-26'
 image:
 tags: ['python']
+description: 'The title is also the description.'
 ---

 - Enumerate is a python built-in function that gives a list of tuples of the indices and the elements in an iterable